 Unfortunately, no automatic formula can consider all of the relevant facts.
 The schedule only works fairly when honest and accurate information is provided.
 It is up to the parties involved (and their lawyers) to make certain that accurate income information is used, and that compelling facts affecting child support payments are explained to the court.
 Income and expense information must be thoroughly discussed with your attorney.

-Once an order of child support is issued by the court it can only be changed through a “modification”.
+Once the court issues an order of child support it can only be changed through a “modification”.
 This involves filing a petition to modify with the court and appearing at a hearing.
 A request for modification can be made after the support order has been in place for one year or if there has been “a substantial change in circumstances” such as changes in income or loss of employment.
-Find more about Washington Divorce Modification.
+Find more about Washington divorce modification.